alibaba/bifrostui/packages/bui-core/src/Modal/index.en-US.md

 };
 ```

-### Slide/Roll Penetration
+### Scroll/Pan Through

-Modal distinguishes the target of each sliding/scrolling event and prevents manipulation of the page below the pop-up layer during its display.
+The Modal distinguishes each scroll/pan event target and prevents operations on the page below the modal while it is displayed.
-If this behavior causes trouble, use 'disableScrollLock' to disable this feature
+If this behavior causes issues, use `disableScrollLock` to disable this feature.

 ```tsx
 import { Button, Modal, Stack } from '@bifrostui/react';